hengli700/dive-data/about.md

 layout: page
 title: About
 ---
-### About me

 <p>
 Hi there :wave:!
 This is Heng.
 </p>
 <p>
-To date (2023 Fall), I have about 3 years direct DS/ML experience in companies such as Apple and Square.
-I helped the companies launched new hardware products more efficiently by leveraging data science and various machine learning / deep learning tools.
+During my time at companies such as Apple and Square, I helped the team launched new hardware products more efficiently by leveraging data science and various machine learning / deep learning tools.
 Outside of directly working with product partners, I am also motivated and capable of diving deep to research and development in latest advancement in ML and data science.
 </p>
 <p>
 Two out of the many things that I am fascinated about data science and machine learning are